cedricduriau/packagerbuddy/README.md

 Installing consists of four steps:

 1. Download the software from the url in the configs to the designated download directory.
-2. Unpack the downloaded content based on the extension in the config.
+2. Unpack the downloaded content.
 3. Install/move the unpacked content to the designated install directory.
 4. Create a package file inside the installed directory.